tmal1/docker-jenkins/slave/jdk8/README.md

-# Ubuntu Docker image with grunt
+# Ubuntu Docker image with jenkins swarm
-Docker image to run grunt
+Docker image to run docker compose

 # To run docker in docker you must add this volumes:
 - /var/run/docker.sock:/var/run/docker.sock